Thursday, November 26, 2020

 However, after eating several of the pancakes, any potential doubt that his stomach may have been bottomless was put at ease when the boy finally said that he could not eat any more once he was done finishing what he had in front of him, anyway.
 That thinned look he had gotten on his body from only yesterday was starting to disappear rather quickly and fill back up to a proper weight level.

-Cyial was very impressed.
+Cyial couldn't help but be impressed with this young mercenary.
 This was an incredibly fast recovery.
-No ‘patient’ he had seen had been in such a condition that Varhi had been and made such a fantastic and speedy bounce back.
-The boy was quite literally in danger of losing his life only fourteen hours ago, yet with only a bottle of ethereal to give him a temporary energy boost, two hearty meals and a good night’s sleep had this boy already rebounding back amazingly fast.
+No ‘patient’ he had seen had been in such a condition that Varhi had been and made such a fantastic and speedy bounce back in such a short amount of time.
+The boy was quite literally in danger of losing his life only fourteen hours ago, yet with only a bottle of ethereal to give him a temporary energy boost, two hearty meals and a good night’s sleep, the boy was already rebounding back amazingly fast.
 Varhi's constitution was quite remarkable.

 He realized that Jimmy had been right but had neglected the details of exactly what he meant.
 There was... something about Varhi that made him quite special and a prodigy indeed.
 This couldn’t be normal… could it?
 This level of recovery could rival that of even a troll.
 It was certainly faster than a normal human and even demons on their home turf, from what he understood of the Underworld denizens, at least.